 Covid–19 social distancing measures must be observed and will affect the number of guests you can invite.
 The Deputy Lord Lieutenant and the Mayor will be unable to attend at this time, further advice will be given when you book your ceremony.

 Read details of the fee for this citizenship ceremony.

 On arrival you will be given a card with the words that you have to repeat during the ceremony.

 After speeches of welcome, the Superintendent Registrar will invite you to swear or affirm the oath of allegiance to the Queen and make a pledge of loyalty to the United Kingdom using the words on the card given.

-If you have chosen to swear the oath before God, you should bring your holy book with you.
+If you have chosen to swear the oath before God, you should bring your own holy book with you.

 You will be asked to sign the Civic Record of your ceremony and will be presented with your Home Office Citizenship Certificate.
 The ceremony closes with the national anthem.

-Guests are welcome to wear national costume.
+Guests are welcome to wear their national costume.